 Upper Svaneti (UNESCO Site)

-Preserved by its long isolation, the Upper Svaneti region of the Caucasus is an exceptional example of mountain scenery with medieval-type villages and tower-houses.
-The village of Chazhashi still has more than 200 of these very unusual houses, which were used both as dwellings and as defence posts against the invaders who plagued the region.
+Preserved by its long isolation, the Upper Svaneti region of the Caucasus is an exceptional example of a mountain landscape with medieval villages and tower-houses.
+The village of Chazhashi still boasts over 200 of these very special houses, which served both as dwellings and defense posts against the invaders who afflicted the region.

-Three writings of the Georgian alphabet (UNESCO)
+Three writings of the Georgian alphabet (UNESCO Heritage)

-The Gerogian is one of the oldest living languages in the world and has its own alphabet.
-It belongs to the Kartvelian group, part of the Caucasian language family.Georgian writing appears in the 5th century.
-This is how we write in Georgian characters ‘Saqartvelo’ which is the name of Georgia:
+Georgian is one of the oldest living languages in the world, and belongs to the Kartvelian group, part of the Caucasian language family.
+Georgian has its own alphabet and was first written in the 5th century.
+Here’s how to write the word “Saqartvelo”, which means Georgia, in Georgian characters:

-Ⴑ Ⴀ Ⴕ Ⴀ Ⴐ Ⴇ Ⴅ Ⴄ Ⴊ Ⴍ (Used since 1st century BC)
+Ⴑ Ⴀ Ⴕ Ⴀ Ⴐ Ⴇ Ⴅ Ⴄ Ⴊ Ⴍ (used since 1st century BC)

 Georgian polyphonic singing (UNESCO Heritage)